featurist/pogoscript/README.md

 Both async calls are invoked at the same time, effectively running them in parallel.

+Normally however, asynchronous calls are made in sequence, so the following statements are called one after the other:

+    is file = ~ @filename is file
+    if is file
+        config = ~ load file @filename
+        ~ update local system with config @config

+However, if you want to call asynchronous functions in parallel, use a higher level function to do it, in this case one called `for each in`:

+    print dns records for ?domains =
+        ~ for each ?domain in @domains, parallel ip = ~ dns: lookup "A" record for @domain
+            console: log @ip

+Or one that maps domains into ip addresses:

+    find dns records for ?domains =
+        ~ map each ?domain in @domains into, parallel ~ dns: lookup "A" record for @domain

+    ip addresses = ~ find dns records for @domains

+    for each ?(ip address) in (ip addresses)
+        console: log (ip address)

+With higher level functions like these, the semantics of running async calls in parallel can be wholly customised.

 ## Functions without Arguments

 Calling a function with no arguments is done with the exclamation mark (`!`):